 We employ our vessels through a combination of time charters, voyage charters and COAs.
-Our fleet consists of 38 vessels, including 11 newbuilding vessels scheduled for delivery by March 2017.
-Of the 38 vessels, 34 of these are semi- or fully-refrigerated liquefied handysize gas carriers, and four are midsize 35,000 cbm ethylene capable semi-refrigerated liquefied gas carriers which are due for delivery by December 2016.
+Our fleet consists of 38 vessels, including eight newbuilding vessels scheduled for delivery by July 2017.
+Of the 38 vessels, 33 of these are semi- or fully-refrigerated liquefied handysize gas carriers.
+Four of the vessels are midsize 35,000 cbm ethylene capable semi-refrigerated liquefied gas carriers and one is a 38,000 cbm fully refrigerated liquefied gas carrier, which are due for delivery by July 2017.
 We define handysize as liquefied gas carriers between 15,000 and 24,999 cbm.

-We currently operate a total of 27 vessels, of which 20 are employed under time charters and seven are employed in the spot market.
-As of December 31, 2014, we operated 26 vessels with 12 newbuildings on order for delivery by approximately March 2017.
-Of the 26 vessels we operated as of December 21, 2014, 20 were employed under time charters and six were employed in the spot market.
-Our operated vessels earned an average time charter equivalent rate of approximately \$912,124 per vessel per calendar month (\$29,988 per day) during the year ended December 31, 2014, compared to approximately \$859,600 per vessel per calendar month (\$28,262 per day) for the year ended December 31, 2013.
+We currently own and operate a total of 30 vessels, of which 15 are employed under time charters, three under contracts of affreightment and 12 are employed in the spot market.
+As of December 31, 2015, we owned and operated 29 vessels with nine newbuildings on order for delivery by approximately July 2017.
+Of the 29 vessels we operated as of December 31, 2015, 19 were employed under time charters, nine were employed in the spot market and one was undergoing repairs.
+Our operated vessels earned an average time charter equivalent rate of approximately \$921,014 per vessel per calendar month (\$30,280 per day) during the year ended December 31, 2015, compared to approximately \$912,124 per vessel per calendar month (\$29,998 per day) for the year ended December 31, 2014.

-Our largest customers by revenue for the year ended December 31, 2014, include five companies that currently time charter and voyage charter a total of 13 of our 26 operated vessels: Petróleos de Venezuela S.A.; the Venezuelan state-owned integrated oil and petrochemical company; PT Pertamina (Persero), the Indonesian state-owned producer of hydrocarbons; Trafigura, an international commodities trading and logistics company; Tomza Group, a Mexican LPG distribution company that distributes LPG to the Mexican and Central American markets; and BGN, an international commodity trading company.
-For the year ended December 31, 2014, these customers accounted for approximately 46.8% of our revenue in the aggregate.
-In the past, we have chartered vessels to a range of trading, shipping and other customers on both time charter and voyage charter bases, including Petredec Ltd., a leading LPG trading company; ENI S.p.A, or "ENI" a leading oil and gas company; ExxonMobil, the world's largest publically traded international oil and gas company; and the Vitol Group, an independent energy trading company.
+Our largest customers by revenue for the year ended December 31, 2015, include five companies that currently time charter and voyage charter a total of 12 of our 29 operated vessels: Bayegan (BGN) International, an international commodities and trading company, Petróleos de Venezuela S.A.; the Venezuelan state-owned integrated oil and petrochemical company; PT Pertamina (Persero), the Indonesian state-owned producer of hydrocarbons; Sibur, the Russian gas processing and petrochemicals company; Trafigura, an international commodities trading and logistics company;.
+For the year ended December 31, 2015, these customers accounted for approximately 51.4% of our revenue in the aggregate.
+In the past, we have chartered vessels to a range of trading, shipping and other customers on both time charter and voyage charter bases, ENI S.p.A, or "ENI" a leading oil and gas company; Mitsubishi International Corporation, a leading trade, commodities, finance and investment company; Sunoco Inc., an American petroleum and petrochemical manufacturer; Total SA, a leading oil and gas company; and the Vitol Group, an independent energy trading company.